With so much information on the internet and well-meaning advice from friends and family, it’s hard to know what or who might help you.

 Social workers are able to help you if you are in crisis and need support, through counselling, information and referrals to other services.
 They can coordinate the different support providers, while advocating for you and helping you to navigate systems such as the healthcare system.
 Some Social Workers also have additional training in mental health issues.
 Your GP, specialist or other health professional may be able to recommend a Social Worker or you can search via their peak body website Find a Social Worker - AASW - Australian Association of Social Workers.

-* Carer Support does not specifically endorse any organisation, association or entity referred to in, or linked to, the Online Resources.
-Views or recommendations provided in linked websites do not necessarily reflect those of Carer Support and Carer Support has no responsibility for the content of the linked website(s).
+* Carer and Community Support does not specifically endorse any organisation, association or entity referred to in, or linked to, the Online Resources.
+Views or recommendations provided in linked websites do not necessarily reflect those of Carer and Community Support and Carer and Community Support has no responsibility for the content of the linked website(s).
 It is your responsibility to make your own decisions about the currency, completeness, accuracy, reliability and suitability of information contained in linked websites.

 Carer Support does not specifically endorse any organisation, association or entity referred to in, or linked to, the Online Resources.
 Views or recommendations provided in linked websites do not necessarily reflect those of Carer Support and Carer Support has no responsibility for the content of the linked website(s).
 It is your responsibility to make your own decisions about the currency, completeness, accuracy, reliability and suitability of information contained in linked websites.